CavieJohnsonHere/lico-16/LICO_API_REFERENCE.md

 **Returns:** None

 **Notes:**

 - Must be called after `setStart` and `setUpdate` are defined
-- Initiates the `setStart` function first
+- Runs asynchronously, meaning that the rest of the code will run.
 - Continues calling `setUpdate` until page reload
 - Targets 60 FPS with ~16.67ms per frame

 **Example:**

 ```lua
 lico.setStart(init)
 lico.setUpdate(update)